-Upon initiating either mandatory or discretionary dismissal, for any reason, the Title IX Coordinator will promptly send written notice of the dismissal and the rationale for doing so.
-The letter will be sent simultaneously to the complainant and respondent parties.
+Upon initiating dismissal, for any reason, the Title IX Coordinator will promptly send written notice of the dismissal and the rationale for doing so.
+The letter will be sent simultaneously to the complainant and respondent parties, if the dismissal occurs after the respondent has been notified of the allegations.

-This dismissal decision is appealable by either the complainant or the respondent party under the procedures for grievance appeal listed below.
+This dismissal decision is appealable by the complainant under the procedures for grievance appeal listed below.
 The decision not to dismiss is also appealable by either the complainant or the respondent party claiming that a dismissal is appropriate.
+The decisionmaker for the appeal must be a Deputy Title IX Coordinator or designee who is independent from the investigation.
+The parties must have an equal opportunity to make a statement in support of or challenging the dismissal, and received notification of the result of the appeal and its rationale(s).

-If a complainant or respondent party would like to appeal, they must submit a request for appeal in writing to the Title IX Coordinator within ten (10) days of the decision to dismiss (or the decision not to dismiss).
-If they do not submit their request for appeal within the ten (10) days, they will lose their right to appeal.
+If a complainant or respondent party would like to appeal, they must submit a request for appeal in writing to the Title IX Coordinator within five (5) days of the decision to dismiss (or the decision not to dismiss).
+If they do not submit their request for appeal within the five (5) days, they will lose their right to appeal.

-The request for appeal will be reviewed by the appeal subcommittee of the Grievance Review Board who will communicate the decision to grant or deny the appeal to the requesting party within seven (7) days of the request for appeal being received by the appeal subcommittee; the Chair (decision-maker) will provide the other party (parties) and the Title IX Coordinator a copy of the appeal decision.
+The request for appeal will be reviewed by the designated Title IX official who will communicate the decision to grant or deny the appeal to the requesting party in a reasonable timeframe, and will provide the other party (parties) and the Title IX Coordinator a copy of the appeal decision.

-Sanctions
+Sanctions and Remedies

-The scope for disciplinary sanctions is described below.
-The application of sanctions will reflect the seriousness of the incident and the community member's history of previous violations.
+The scope for disciplinary sanctions and remedies is described below.
+The application of sanctions and remedies will reflect the seriousness of the allegation and the community member's history of previous violations.

 The University considers violations of this policy to be extremely serious violations and may be subject to SUSPENSION, EXPULSION, and/or TERMINATION from the University.